krisarmstrong/seed/web/THEMING.md

 ## Typography Scale

-LuminetIQ uses a semantic typography system with responsive sizing.
+The Seed uses a semantic typography system with responsive sizing.
 Use these CSS utility classes instead of raw Tailwind size classes.

 ### Heading Classes